threefoldtecharchive/rivine/research/eosio/eosio.md

 A lot of discussion is going on about the centralization of Block propagators (90% in China) and some questionable actions they took(freezing of accounts).

-Even a sentiment of calling the entire EOS system a Scam.
+Even a sentiment of calling the entire EOS ecosystem a Scam.

 Block.one, the company behind eos managed to raise a huge amount during their ICO.
 Yet they fail to deliver on some promises like withdrawing the announced decentralized facebook project.